lemlac/mulem/docs/reference.md

 x = default Str    -- == ""
 ```

 `default` can also infer the type.
-This can be useful in certain situations, like if you want to leave a function that returns somethng empty so that you can implement it later.
+This can be useful in certain situations, like if you want to leave a function that returns something empty so that you can implement it later.

 ```
 implementLater(): Int = default